Issue Date: April 22, 2008

 City: Washington, DC

-What set Martha apart was her insistence on going into the action to interview ordinary soldiers and civilians.
-She rode with the British RAF on night bombing raids over Germany, and stowed away on a hospital ship bound for Omaha beach during the Normandy invasion.
-Traveling with the U.S. 82nd Airborne, Martha reported on the Battle of the Bulge, and was one of the first to enter Dachau Concentration Camp.
-The respected reporter once remarked that she “covered the war wherever I could reach it.”
+What set Gellhorn apart was her insistence on going into the action to interview ordinary soldiers and civilians.
+She rode with the British RAF on night bombing raids over Germany.
+Traveling with the US 82nd Airborne, Gellhorn reported on the Battle of the Bulge and was one of the first to enter Dachau Concentration Camp.
+The respected reporter once remarked that she “followed the war wherever I could reach it.”